alloyzeus/az-wall/concepts/adjunct.md

 ## Properties of adjunct

-* An adjunct is an object, which existence is bound to its host entity(s).
+* An adjunct is an object that its existence is only supporting its host entity(s).
+* The lifecycle of an adjunct is bound to its host entity(s).
   Adjuncts cannot outlive their respective hosts.
-* Adjunct host must be object with the type of entity.
+* The type of object that could become host of adjuncts are entity.
 * An adjunct can have one or more hosts.
 * The type(s) and the the number of the host(s) are static.
 * Adjunction is not bound to domains.
 An adjunct could be created from